jflorian/doubledog-apache/README.md

 #### apache::mod\_status class

 This class manages the Apache status module which provides reports of server activity.
-By default access will only be allowed on the local loopback interface.
+Access will only be allowed for any successful match of `allow_from_host` or `allow_from_ip` -- the client need not match both.

 ##### `location`
-This parameter controls the location used to access the apache status page.
+This parameter controls the location used to access the server status page.
 The default value will be set to `'/server-status'`.

+##### `allow_from_host`
+An array of hostnames which to be allowed access to the server status page.
+Defaults to `[]`.

-##### `allow_from`
+##### `allow_from_ip`
-An array of IPs or IP ranges in CIDR format which defines the hosts allowed to access the server status page.
-The default value will be set to `['127.0.0.1', '::1']`.
+An array of IPs or IP ranges in CIDR format to be allowed access to the server status page.
+Defaults to `['127.0.0.1', '::1']`.

 #### apache::mod\_wsgi class